 Successfully doing so requires a change in cultural mindset and an operational shift for it to be fully embraced.
 At a tactical level, proactive and careful preparation is one of the easiest things to do and makes a major difference in the video interviewing experience for all participants.
 Now, more than ever, it is important to take into consideration how the overall recruiting and interview experience sends a powerful message to candidates about what it’s like to work for your company and how you treat and value your employees.

-The landscape of virtual recruiting is one that is well-known to our executive search practice.
+As CCI Consulting has years of practical experience as a virtual recruitment company, we’re extremely familiar with certain organizational concerns that can arrive from this new landscape.
 We’ve accumulated some best practices below to help you navigate the remote recruiting and interviewing process.

-Treat video interviews with the same seriousness as in-person interviews.
-When creating a video interview, the goal is conducting a high-quality, professional experience that reflects you and your company’s image and culture.
+Interviewing during COVID-19 requires the same seriousness as traditional, in-person interviews.
+When creating a video interview, the goal is to conduct a high-quality, professional experience that reflects you and your company’s image and culture.

 Consider conducting some practice sessions and videotaping yourself to get a better sense of your own natural movement, physical habits, and body language.

-Here are some other best practice tips to consider:
+Here are some other hiring best practice tips to consider:

 Creating a human connection via technology has its challenges and we need to adopt approaches that optimize the interviewing process and result in a win-win outcome for everyone.
 Perfecting your “practice” takes practice.
 Be patient with yourself and others who are invested in the process.
 Resilience will prevail!